We're eight kilometres into a 290-kilometre canoe trip in northern Saskatchewan and I'm already wondering…

 Kayaking when there aren’t icebergs

 If you’re just not that into kayaking, then head for the trails around Long Point Lighthouse.
 You could easily spend a solid day hiking kilometres worth of trails.
-Here’s a teaser of a photo as there will be a full post in the future.
+Here’s a teaser of a photo.

 Twillingate was one of the highlights of my trip to Newfoundland.
 I really wish I had allowed for at least one more full day.